FAQ on incorporating climate change considerations into corporate bond purchases

 Q3 How is each individual sub-score calculated?

-The backward-looking emissions sub-score reflects the past GHG emissions of an issuer.
-It encompasses Scope 1 and 2 data for the issuer concerned and Scope 3 data at sector level.
+The backward-looking emissions sub-score reflects past GHG emissions in terms of emission intensity and the rate of decarbonisation.
+It encompasses Scope 1 and 2 data for the issuer concerned and Scope 3 data at the sector level.
 The sub-score combines a best-in-class with a best-in-universe approach.
-The best-in-class approach compares companies against their peers within specific industry sectors, while the best-in-universe approach compares companies across the entire corporate universe.
+The best-in-class approach compares companies against their peers within specific industry sectors, while the best-in-universe approach compares companies across the entire corporate universe in terms of emission intensity and the rate of decarbonisation.
 If issuers do not have self-reported emissions data, they are assigned a lower backward-looking emissions sub-score.
-This approach incentivises issuers to decrease their carbon emissions using the best data available at issuer level and, at the same time, to adopt a more holistic view of the carbon impact of the sector in which they operate.
+This approach incentivises issuers to decrease their carbon emissions using the best data available at the issuer level and, at the same time, to adopt a more holistic view of the carbon impact of the sector in which they operate.

 The forward-looking target sub-score reflects the issuer’s expected changes in future GHG emissions.
-Issuers that are on an ambitious decarbonisation path towards Paris Agreement targets are given a higher score, particularly if the target is science-based and has been validated by a third party.
+Issuers that are on an ambitious decarbonisation path towards Paris Agreement targets are given a higher score, particularly if the issuers adhere to their own GHG emissions intensity reduction targets, the targets are science-based and have been validated by a third party.
 If issuers have no self-reported emissions data, such that emissions reduction targets cannot be verified, they are assigned the lowest sub-score.
-Similarly, if issuers do not have concrete short-term decarbonisation targets, they are assigned the lowest value for this forward-looking sub-score.
+Similarly, if issuers do not have concrete short-term decarbonisation targets or have low adherence to their own targets, they are assigned lower values for this forward-looking sub-score.
 This approach incentivises all eligible issuers to plan and set up their forward-looking decarbonisation targets.

 The climate disclosure sub-score reflects the quality of the emissions data provided by issuers.
 The sub-score considers the current challenges in terms of data availability and accuracy, and rewards issuers with high-quality disclosures, thus creating incentives to improve data quality.
 For example, the Eurosystem looks at whether issuers disclose their GHG emissions and whether these are verified by a reliable third party.
 The Eurosystem does not rely on estimated or modelled data on issuers’ emissions.
 If issuers have no self-reported emissions data, they are given the lowest sub-score, reflecting the fact that it is not possible to assess the transition risk to which these issuers are subject.
 The aim of this approach is to provide the Eurosystem with better insight into issuers’ climate-related financial risks and to incentivise all issuers to calculate and disclose their carbon footprint.